Permafrost/Tundra/README.md

 // copies the value associated with the source key to the target key in the given IData document
 // keys can be simple or fully qualified, such as a/b/c[0]/d tundra.document:copy($document, $key.source, $key.target);

+// delivers a document to the given destination URI
+//
+// supports the following delivery protocols / URI schemes:
+//  - file: writes the given content to the file specified by the destination URI.
+The
+//          following additional options can be provided via the $pipeline document:
+//            - $mode: append / write
+//            - $encoding: charset name
+//
+// additional delivery protocols can be implemented by creating a service named for the
+// URI scheme in the folder tundra.support.content.deliver; services in this folder should
+// implement the tundra.support.content.deliver.protocol:handler specification
+//
+// an optional response stream may be returned by specific delivery protocols, for example, an
+// http delivery returns the http response as a stream, which is useful for logging, however a
+// file delivery returns no such response as none exists tundra.document:deliver($document, $encoding, $schema, $destination, $pipeline);

 // removes the element with the given key from the given IData document
 // keys can be simple or fully qualified, such as a/b/c[0]/d